ErAdilrasheed/Medico/README.md

 APPOINTMENT_COLLECTION_ID=
 NEXT_PUBLIC_BUCKET_ID=

-NEXT_PUBLIC_ADMIN_PASSKEY=274742      // it is my admin password for this deployed application.
+NEXT_PUBLIC_ADMIN_PASSKEY=274742      // use this password to test the admin pannel
 ```

 Replace the placeholder values with your actual Appwrite credentials.
 You can obtain these credentials by signing up on the [Appwrite website](https://appwrite.io/).